 The above is a typical example of a MAC Address.
 If you take a closer look, it has been divided into two sections, one comprised of Xs and the other of Ys.
 That is because the first six digits of a MAC Address, or the ones comprising of Xs, actually belong to the manufacturer of the NIC.
 The last six digits, or the ones composed of Ys, is what makes the signature of every device unique.
 This is an important piece of information because it’s going to come in handy later when you learn about how to change your MAC Address.

 How to Change Mac Address on Android Device?

 Primarily, there are three ways to change your MAC Address, and all of them are best suited to different purposes.
 If you recall any information about the NIC, then you might reach begin to understand that it is actually not possible to change the MAC address of any device since it is directly tied to a hardware component and acts more like a digital signature.

 However, that being said, any Operating System based on the UNIX kernel gives you the ability to deceive any software about your true IP Address by supplying it with a false one instead.

 You will require this play store application named BusyBox, but we do have a method which doesn’t require you to install BusyBox and can be followed without rooting the device too, Read more to find out that.

 WiFi MAC Address Spoofing

-The first method comprises of changing the software values of your MAC address every time you connect to the internet.
+The first method comprises changing the software values of your MAC address every time you connect to the internet.
 This method, known as Spoofing, is generally used whenever you want to keep your device safe in a public network, or when you’re looking to bypass your ISP’s firewall.
 It does not change the MAC address on a software level altogether.
 It just sends the server an altered form of your MAC Address.